Some Notes from Jon and Paul

 FROM SOUTH (City Centre / Onslow Rd), start this sequence at point 3 (see photo).
 After 5, you may prefer to go up the hill and turn left (before the lights) into Forster Rd (more potential spaces), and turn left into Clausentum Rd, following directions from top of this section.

 While availability will vary, week to week, once you've found a zone that has spaces, you could ignore this circling round on subsequent visits, and head straight for it.
-Parking is also harder while students are resident.
+Parking-spaces are reputedly rarer while students are resident.

 Subject to demand, we may fix for a marshall to meet those who park in BV Car Park and / or Kingsbury Rd.
 At closedown, it takes very little time to reset the room, so the night's organizer can ensure (personally, or by engaging someone else present) that no-one has to return to their car alone after dark.